 Dividend income is treated as the top slice of the total income chargeable to UK income tax for an individual UK Holder.
-An individual UK Holder who receives a dividend in the 2020/2021 tax year will be entitled to a tax-free allowance of £2,000.
+An individual UK Holder who receives a dividend in the 2021/2022 tax year will be entitled to a tax-free allowance of £2,000.
 Income within the dividend allowance counts towards an individual's basic or higher rate limits and may, therefore, affect the level of personal allowance to which they are entitled.
-Dividend income in excess of this tax-free allowance will (subject to the availability of any income tax personal allowance) be taxed at 7.5% to the extent the excess amount falls within the basic rate band, 32.5% to the extent the excess amount falls within the higher rate band, and 38.1% to the extent the excess amount falls within the additional rate band.
+Dividend income in excess of this tax-free allowance will (subject to the availability of any income tax personal allowance) be taxed at 7.5% (for the tax year 2021/2022) to the extent the excess amount falls within the basic rate band, 32.5% (for the tax year 2021/2022) to the extent the excess amount falls within the additional rate band.